Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   settings and a network random nonce used to derive the session keys.
 * Data

+## Unicast and multicast technology

+LoRaWAN technology supports unicast for uplink and downlink communications, but also multicast for downlink data: a packet send over LoRaWAN radio link can be received by several devices.
+It can be useful, for example, in case of large binary transfer like firmware upgrade over the air.
+As IPv6 is also a multicast technology this feature MAY be used to address a group of devices.

 # SCHC-over-LoRaWAN

 ## LoRaWAN FPort {#lorawan-schc-payload}